Joni Lamb

-Joni Lamb (born July 19, 1960) is a Christian broadcaster and the co-founder, vice-president, and executive producer of the Daystar Television Network.
-She has been involved with Christian television since the mid-1980s and is known for her work with her husband, Marcus Lamb, with Daystar.
+Joni Lamb (born July 19, 1960) is a Christian broadcaster and the co-founder, president, and executive producer of the Daystar Television Network.
+She has been involved with Christian television since the mid-1980s and is known for her work with her late husband, Marcus Lamb, with Daystar.

-Lamb is a supporter of Donald Trump and uses the Daystar Television Network to promote conservative values.
-Lamb's media contributions are often controversial with criticisms of those who do not share evangelical views, in statements such as on a panel in 2012 where she said: "“if you live in America and you understand that we are a Christian society then ...you shouldn’t live here.”

 Early life

 Lamb was born as Joni Trammell on July 19, 1960.
 Her family lived in Greenville, South Carolina through her formative years.
 Her family were members of the Tremont Avenue Church of God, where Marcus Lamb ministered as a visiting preacher during a revival.
 The couple met each other at her home church and were married two years later, in 1982.
 They traveled for the next few years, visiting churches as evangelists.
 Then, in 1984, they settled in Montgomery, Alabama where they purchased a full power television station and began teaching the Bible on broadcast television.
 This continued until 1990, when the couple moved to Dallas and formed another station in the larger Texas market.
 By 1998, they had raised the funds necessary to start Daystar.